 - Housing assistance

 Curry College's Program for Advancement of Learning (PAL) offers a specialized curriculum for students with learning disabilities and attention deficit disorders in addition to their regular coursework.
-This curriculum mainly focuses on learning strategies and the learning process in general.
+This curriculum mainly focuses on learning strategies in order to help students understand their own learning process.
 Students in the program also receive referrals to specialized advisers and technical support.